html2rss/html2rss/README.md

 **Are you searching for a ready to use "website to RSS" solution?**
 [Check out `html2rss-web`!](https://github.com/gildesmarais/html2rss-web)

-The *feed config*s contains the URL to scrape and
+The *feed config* contains the URL to scrape and
-CSS selectors to extract the required information (like title, URL, ...).
+CSS selectors to extract the desired information (like title, URL, ...).
 This gem further provides [extractors](https://github.com/gildesmarais/html2rss/blob/master/lib/html2rss/item_extractors) (e.g. extract the information from an HTML attribute) and chain-able [post processors](https://github.com/gildesmarais/html2rss/tree/master/lib/html2rss/attribute_post_processors) to make information extraction, processing and sanitizing a breeze.